 How to Trade Currencies

 Traders specialize on taking advantage of the currency fluctuations.
 In fact, it is impossible to profit from a currency pair that is constantly in parity.
 The secret to succeeding in trading the forex market is to identify the formation of short-term or long-term trends.
-At the same time, the challenge is on how to identify the trends and when the trends are ending.
+At the same time, you need to know the challenge is on how to identify the trends and when the trends are ending.

 Traders use various tools to predict these movements.
 First, they use trend technical indicators like moving averages and Bollinger Bands to identify when the trends are forming.
 Next, they use oscillator indicators like the Relative Strength Index (RSI) and the Relative Vigor Index (RVI) to identify potential entry and exit points.
 These oscillators show when a security is overbought or oversold.
 Finally, they use the volume indicators like the Accumulation/Distribution to confirm the trend.
 Failure to use the volume indicators usually exposes traders to false breakouts.